WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL/README.md

 Scavenger in the main menu is back.\
 Main Menu theme now changes randomly.

-Adds a Eclipse counter to character icons to show what level they have. (in Eclipse lobbies) Adds a Void Item border around character icons if you have beaten Wave 50 in Simulacrum. (in Simu lobbies)
+Adds a Eclipse counter to character icons to show what level they have. (in Eclipse lobbies)\
+Adds a Void border around character icons if you beat Wave 50 in Simulacrum. (in Simu lobbies)

 More "tp like" structures get flowers if you have Lepton Daisy.\
 Captains Shock Beacon now has a range indicator.\